Solving Free Fermion Problems on a Quantum Computer: Sparse-access realization for physical systems

 However, this restriction can be somewhat relaxed.
 In particular, one can show that local quenched disorder can also be incorporated into $h$.
 This has the significance for physics application, as it allows to study Anderson localization.
 For simplicity, let us focus on realizing onsite disorder in a single domain $D^*$ of a tight-binding model.
 This means that we introduce a single change to the Hamiltonian of Eqs.~\eqref{eq:tight_binding_Ham_main} and \eqref{eq:tb_Ham_dependencies_main}.
 Namely, if $D(\vec{x})=D^*$ and $\vec{t}=0$ (both equalities are efficiently checkable), the value of $h_{\vec{x},o_1,\vec{x}+\vec{t},o_2}$ will be replaced by

 where $\delta_{a,b}$ is the Kronecker symbol and $\mathrm{PRF}$ is a pseudo-random function of the lattice site coordinate $\vec{x}$.
 Note that a pseudo-random function can be realized as an efficient classical circuit \cite{goldreich1986construct, banerjee2012pseudorandom}.
 Other models of local disorder can be realized similarly.
+We note that an independent work \cite{chenchan} discusses the application of simulating disordered free fermions in more detail.